Ja98/cesar-p-core/paper/paper.md

 ## Project handling

-There are several features to simplify project management, including comparision between different simulation runs with changed parameters, re-loading existing projects to avoid re-generation of building models or simulating exisiting IDF files.
-To allow for exchangeing or backing up projects there is the option to save all input files including the constructions database in a ZIP file.
+There are several features to simplify project management, including comparison between different simulation runs with changed parameters, re-loading existing projects to avoid re-generation of building models or simulating existing IDF files.
+To allow for exchanging or backing up projects, there is the option to save all input files including the constructions database in a ZIP file.
 Check out the [basic usage example](https://github.com/hues-platform/cesar-p-usage-examples/blob/master/advanced_examples/basic_cesar_usage.py) to see those features in action.